 Quite remarkable that the tourism industry has never build an enormous statue for it.
-Because our industry owes a debt of gratitude to it.
+Because we are indebted enormously to this ít’.
 Something we have to be extremely grateful for, and something that makes travelling and going on holiday so much better.
 For what do you think?
 The sun of course!

 Another option to tackle this impending shift in holiday patterns is the topic of obligatory summer school holidays which now forces families to go on holiday in July or August.
 Maybe we should launch a new campaign for more staggered holidays throughout the year because the present system also means prices go up in the peak travel season.